 Tax incentives are one route by which governments encourage business investments in a particular economic activity.
-We may consider the use of tax and available incentives when deciding where to invest Reckitt's resources, but this is just one of many factors we take into account.
+We may consider the use of tax and available incentives when deciding where to invest Reckitt's resources, but this is just one of many factors we consider.